davepinch/pinchy.cc/content/topics/places/seas/red-sea/en.wikipedia.org.md

   - Israel (en.wikipedia.org)
   - Sudan (en.wikipedia.org)
   - incomplete list
+connected to:
+  - Gulf of Aqaba (en.wikipedia.org)
+  - incomplete list
 excerpt: >-
   The **Red Sea** is a sea inlet of the Indian Ocean, lying between Africa and Asia.
 Its connection to the ocean is in the south, through the Bab-el-Mandeb strait and the Gulf of Aden.
-To its north lie the Sinai Peninsula, the Gulf of Aqaba, and the Gulf of Suez (leading to the Suez Canal).
+To its north lie the Sinai Peninsula, the [Gulf of Aqaba](/en.wikipedia.org/wiki/Gulf_of_Aqaba/), and the Gulf of Suez (leading to the Suez Canal).
 It is underlain by the Red Sea Rift, which is part of the Great Rift Valley.
 retrieved: 2024-05-25
 type: website
 url: /en.wikipedia.org/wiki/Red_Sea/